Introducing Ferrocell Technology

 added to or subtracted from by the polar influence of two or more magnetic

 fields or one magnet and a nearby ferrous metal.
-A few other materials will
+Other materials will

-react depending on their magnetic properties, but with a weak display.
+react depending on their magnetic properties, but with a weaker

 same results with polarized or non-polarized light.

-The Ferrocell is a convenient tool for exploring optics, magnetics
+The Ferrocell is a convenient tool for exploring Optics, Magnetics, Chaos,

-and nanotechnology without the mess, cost or build-time.
+the Quantum realm and Nanotechnology without the mess, cost or build-time.

 Light experiences Bi-refringence, Rayleigh & Mie Scattering, the Kerr Effect,